Almudenagarrido/NLP-Multi-Agent-System/README.md

  python src/agents/evaluator_optimizer_agent.py

-This will run a sample evaluation on a test response, printing the overall score, critical issues, strengths, and actionable feedback in a structured JSON format.
+This will run a sample evaluations showing This will run sample evaluations showing an overall quality score (0-100), detailed dimension scores, the specific critical issues identified, strengths found in the response and actionable improvement suggestions.

 ## 🧠 Train the Specialized Agents